Peru's giant jungle fish hooks conscientious gourmets

 Restaurants such as Robert at the Museum of Art and Design in New York, Area 31 in Miami and Latin Bites in Houston now serve Amazone's Paiche.
 It is also sold in Spain, France and Italy.

-"The idea is to have a supply for global gourmet markets," said Isaac Gherson, CEO of Amazone.
-"We don't want Paiche to become a type of commodity -- that would mean exploiting the gain."
+"The idea is to have a supply for global gourmet markets," said Isaac Gherson, CEO of Paiche Amazone.
+"We don't want Paiche to become a type of commodity -- that would mean exploiting the species again."

 Paiche is also earning a place in Lima, an emerging culinary capital, where celebrity chef Pedro Miguel Schiaffino grills Paiche steaks and marinates the fish with lime to make ceviche, a Peruvian staple, at his upscale Malabar restaurant.